pace-neutrons/pace-developers/documentation/adr/0009-brille-integration.md

 and linear interpolation within an irreducible part of the first Brillouin zone.
-Whilst its symmetry operations functionality can be used stand-alone, the interpolation functionality should be integrated with codes (such as [euphonic](https://github.com/pace-neutrons/euphonic) and [spinW](https://github.com/spinw/spinw)) which compute quantities in reciprocal space to be user friendly.
+Whilst its symmetry operations functionality can be used stand-alone, the interpolation functionality should be integrated with codes which compute quantities in reciprocal space
+(such as [euphonic](https://github.com/pace-neutrons/euphonic) and [spinW](https://github.com/spinw/spinw))
+to make these programs more user friendly.

 At present there are separate projects, [brilleu](https://github.com/brille/brilleu/) and [brillem](https://github.com/brille/brillem/) to achieve this integration.